What Does a Chatbot Actually Cost in 2026?

 Custom Development Costs: Building From Scratch

 Custom chatbot development makes sense when your requirements genuinely cannot be met by existing platforms.
+Forrester Research estimates that only 8-12% of chatbot use cases truly require custom development — the remainder are better served by configurable platforms.
 This is rarer than most businesses assume, but when it applies, here is what the investment looks like.

 Development Cost Breakdown